sonumech/Dataset/README.md

 ## ℹ️ Additional Information

 The images were captured at specific intervals to ensure a diverse representation of the captured environment.
 This dataset is designed to support research in aerial imagery, enabling advancements in algorithms for image analysis.
+Original videos can be shared upon request.